-Wyrruth: hp 71 (87 in-darkness); see page 155.
+Wyrruth: hp 71 (87 in darkness); see page 155.

-кеу to castle маесітудса
+key to castle maerimydra

 The following pages list sixty locations in and around the castle.
 Unnumbered hallways are simply hallways, some with a modest amount of decoration such as tapestries or murals, others made of bare black stone.
 Rooms that are not numbered tend to be linen closets, pantries, privies, storerooms, and other mundane enclosures one would expect to find in a large castle.